qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 ## Circuit Synthesis
 - 2008 DAC:
-- 2011 TC:
+- 2009 TC:
 - 2012 ICCD:
-### 2014
-- 2014 IEEE Transation on Computer: Logical Computation on Stochastic Bit Streams with Linear Finite State Machines (University of Minnesota)
 - 2015 DATE:
 - 2015 TCAD:
 - 2016 DAC:
+### 2011
+- 2011 TCAD: Transforming Probabilities with Combinational Logic (University of Minnesota)
+- 2011 IEEE Transactions on Computers: An Architecture for Fault-Tolerant Computation with Stochastic Logic (University of Minnesota)

+### 2014
+- 2014 IEEE Transactions on Computers: Logical Computation on Stochastic Bit Streams with Linear Finite State Machines (University of Minnesota)

 ### 2017
 - 2017 JETC: A Reconfigurable Architecture with Sequential Logic-Based Stochastic Computing (University of Minnesota)